Valentine's Day jewelry under $500 that'll make them swoon

 Blue Nile Vintage-Inspired Freshwater Cultured Pearl and White Topaz Halo Earrings ($125; bluenile.com)

 These vintage-inspired earrings will never go out of style.
-Made with a Classic combination of pearls and white topaz, the studs are the earrings your valentine didn’t know they needed.
+Made with a classic combination of pearls and white topaz, the studs are the earrings your valentine didn’t know they needed.

-Shine By Liz Birthstone Ring (starting at $54.90, originally $61; etsy.com)
+Shine by Liz Birthstone Ring (starting at $54.90, originally $61; etsy.com)

 Let’s take a moment to appreciate how phenomenal this ring is.
 It’s handcrafted to house up to five birthstones that reflect the people they love most.